Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - Once a value is assigned to a string it cannot be changed and if changed, it creates a new object of the String.
 - This is not the case with StringBuffer.

-## What is the difference between instantiation and initialization of an object?
+## What is the difference between instantiation, initialization and Declration of an object?

-- __Initialization__ is the process of the memory allocation, when a new variable is created.
+- __Initialization__ is the process when values are put into the memory that was allocated.
-- Variables should be explicitly given a value, otherwise they may contain a random value that remained from the previous variable that was using the same memory space.
-- To avoid this problem, Java language assigns default values to data types.
+- This is what the Constructor of a class does when using the new keyword.
+- A variable must also be initialized by having the reference to some object in memory passed to it.
-- __Instantiation__ is the process of explicitly assigning definitive value to a declared variable.
+- __Instantiation__ is the process when memory is allocated for an object.
+- This is what the new keyword is doing.
+- A reference to the object that was created is returned from the new keyword.
+- __Declration__ is the process when you state to the program that there will be an object of a certain type existing and what the name of that object will be.

 ## Final modifier?